yashpatel4900/WaveMe/README.md

 # Send me a message on Ethereum Network.

-This project demonstrates a basic use case of Blockchain Technology in which you would lear sever things just by sending me a message.
+This project demonstrates a basic use case of Blockchain Technology in which you would learn several things just by sending me a message.

 # What is Blockchain? ⛓
 In simple words, blockchain is a open ledger 📖🌏 that is used by every single node to process things in real world.
 In this ledger, smart contracts are defined so that they are executed automatically when a condition defined in them gets fulfilled.